Why VRS DirectForce Pro over another brand?

 What is this little piece of metal that came with the Mige motor?

 That’s the “shaft key”.
-It’s a piece used to lock in certain 3rd party hub clamps.
-We provide one, but it isn’t needed with the VRS hub clamp.
+It’s a piece used to lock in certain 3rd party hub clamps such as the SRC QR.
+We provide the shaft key, but it isn’t needed or useable with the VRS hub clamp.

 What kind of rig do I need?

 We recommend getting a standalone and sturdy rig.
 Any flex or sway in your setup will dilute force feedback feeling.
 An 80/20 rig is a good DIY solution.

 Do I need to use your hub clamp system?

 No. You can source your own hardware to attach the steering wheel to the motor shaft.
 Shaft diameter is 22mm.
 We include the shaft key to be as compatible as possible with all hardware options.

 Can I use a quick release or hub extender?

 Yes, as long as it has the standard 6 screw 70mm PCD pattern to attach to our hub clamp, or you have your own clamp or adapter to attach it to.